bonvtt123/WBAN-testing/README.md

   - scaler.pkl: This file contains the scaler information used for normalizing the data before predictions.

-  - prediction model: Pre-trained model file to predict the next 5 minute data (13 dimensions each).
+  - prediction model: Pre-trained model file to predict the next 5 minute data (13 dimensions each minute).

   - sever.py: Sever for running the prediction model and implementing proposed sampling algorithm for data collection.